 For our programming track, we offer a broad range of year-long classes designed for motivated and curious learners.
 As students advance through our curriculum, they progress from class to class, learning new programming skills and new languages.

-Our programming sequence for middle school starts from “Games and Algorithms on Scratch” class and runs up to high school.
+Our programming sequence for middle school starts from “Apps and Algorithms” classes and runs up to high school.
 The chart below lists the progression of our classes.